jwjacobson/gfetch-cli/privacy_policy.md

 ## 12. Data Breach Notification

-Since GFetch doesn't store your data on servers, the risk of a data breach is limited to your local device.
+Since Gfetch doesn't store your data on servers, the risk of a data breach is limited to your local device.
 However, if we become aware of any security vulnerability in the Application that could compromise your local data, we will:
 - Post a notice on our GitHub repository
 - Release a security update as soon as possible

 ## 13. International Data Transfers

-GFetch does not transfer data internationally.
+Gfetch does not transfer data internationally.
 Your data remains on your local device in your jurisdiction.

 ## 14. Contact Information